 This course presents a detailed study of the structure and function of the bones, joints, and muscles of the human body.
 Emphasis is on the analysis and description of human movement.
 Kinesiology principles are used to understand anatomic structure and function and common athletic injuries are used to illustrate the practical application of anatomic knowledge.

 HSS 210.
-Your Body: Your Health and Fitness.
+Introduction to Health and Wellness.
 4 credits.